-Initiatives in Academic Affairs
+Initiatives in Academic and Student Affairs

 In October 2009 Chancellor Charles B. Reed convened California State University executives to launch a Graduation Initiative involving all 23 CSU campuses with the aim of improving graduation rates and closing the achievement gaps among students.
 In January 2010, the CSU Graduation Initiative was presented to the CSU Board of Trustees.
 The initiative is expected to raise six-year graduation rates by eight percentage points by 2015 (from the current 46 percent to 54 percent), plus cut in half the existing gap in degree attainment by CSU’s underrepresented students.
 The Initiative’s team members have visited campuses to review and discuss campus plans.